Theodore Dwight Weld: Anti-slavery activity

 Starting in 1834, Weld was an agent for the American Anti-Slavery Society, recruiting and training people to work for the cause, making converts of James G. Birney, Harriet Beecher Stowe, and Henry Ward Beecher.
 Weld became one of the leaders of the antislavery movement, working with the Tappan brothers, New York philanthropists James G. Birney and Gamaliel Bailey, and the Grimké sisters.
+"Public awareness of abolition [in New York State] reached its peak with the activities of Theodore Weld from February to early July, 1836."

 In 1836, Weld discontinued lecturing when he lost his voice, and was appointed editor of its books and pamphlets by the American Anti-Slavery Society.
-In 1836–1840 Weld worked as the editor of The Emancipator.
+Among the books he edited was James Thome and J. Horace Kimball's Emancipation in the West Indies : a six months' tour in Antigua, Barbadoes, and Jamaica, in the year 1837.

-In 1838, Weld married Angelina Grimké; see The abolitionist Weld–Grimké wedding.
+In 1838, Weld married Angelina Grimké.
 He was a strong abolitionist and women's rights advocate; at the marriage there were two ministers, one white and one black.
 He renounced any power or legal authority over his wife, other than that produced by love.
 Two former slaves of the Grimkés' father were among the guests.
+Weld and Grimké would go on to have three children: Charles, Theodore, and Sarah.

-He then retired to a farm in Belleville, New Jersey, where he, his wife, and her sister co-wrote the very influential 1839 book American Slavery as It Is: Testimony of a Thousand Witnesses.
-Angelina's unmarried older sister Sarah resided with them for many years.
+Their first home as newlyweds was in Fort Lee, New Jersey, where he, his wife, and her sister researched and co-wrote the very influential 1839 book American Slavery as It Is: Testimony of a Thousand Witnesses.
+Angelina's unmarried older sister Sarah (Angelina's godmother) resided with them for many years.
+In 1840, they moved to a farm in Belleville, New Jersey, where Weld ran a school.

+Weld also publicly opposed the practice of medical experimentation on African Americans, writing about its cruelty in his 1839 work "American Slavery as It Is."